jbcodeforce/ML-studies/docs/index.md

-# Machine learning studies
+# AI and Machine Learning studies

-This repository includes different code to help me learn how to do machine learning with Python and jupyter notebook, and summary of the different books and web site I studied over time.
+This repository includes notes, codes to learn how to do machine learning with Python and other technology.
+This come from studying labs, Udemy, different books and web sites.

+## Source for this content

 Content is based of the following different sources: